Roasting coffee - art and science in one

-The art of roasting coffee is to recognize the right roasting time and the ideal color for each individual coffee.
+The art of roasting coffee recognises the right roasting time and the ideal colour for each coffee.
 At a certain point in time, the roasted aromas overlay the natural coffee aromas.
 With darker roasts, such as espresso, this may well be desirable.
-The darker the roast, the further the coffee taste deviates from the original aroma profile of the bean.
-In light and medium roasts, however, the nuances dominated by the country of origin and the variety.
+The darker the roast, the further the coffee taste deviates from the bean’s original aroma profile, however, in light and medium roasts, the nuances dominated by the country of origin and the variety.

 How does the roaster know that the coffee is good?

 A good roaster knows his coffee.
-Because only if he knows the aroma profile will he know how to sharpen the so-called roasted profile of the beans in order to achieve the desired taste result.
-It depends on how long and at what temperatures the coffee is roasted.
-Because the roasting profile develops following a roasting curve.
+Because only if he knows the aroma profile will he know how to sharpen the so-called roasted profile of the beans to achieve the desired taste result.
+It depends on how long and at what temperatures the coffee is roasted because the roasting profile develops following a roasting curve.

 With the increasing temperature in the roasting drum, body and sweetness develop first with coffee.
 The bean begins to turn yellow, then caramel to brown.
-The roasting curve shows a steep increase from the turning point to the brown color.
+The roasting curve shows a steep increase from the turning point to the brown colour.
 As soon as the beans are roasted brown, the curve is a little flatter.
-Then it won’t be long before the first crack .
+Then it won’t be long before the first crack.
 Coffee roasters call the crackling noise of the individual coffee beans crack, i.e. the time when the moisture in the coffee beans escapes suddenly.
-With this first crack then the formation of the acid in the coffee begins.
-Now the roasting curve can run out one to two minutes after this crack by shutting down the burner or switching it off.
+With this first crack, then the formation of the acid in the coffee begins.
+The roasting curve can run out one to two minutes after this crack by shutting down the burner or switching it off.
 The coffee is now ready to be ground and drunk.

 For particularly dark roasts, the curve continues with a slight increase.
 Because the roasting profile can be sharpened a little more with the second crack.
 From the second crack onwards, the aromas that later make up the coffee after drinking are defined.

 The course of such roasting curves or the creation of such roasting profiles basically corresponds to a cosine curve.
-This can vary depending on the type of coffee, the desired taste result and armor.
+This can vary depending on the type of coffee, the desired taste result and armour.
 Once a roaster has worked out a roasting profile that matches the bean, he can either manually note this temperature and time ratio and use it again for the next roasting.
-Or he uses computer-controlled systems that automatically record, save and, if necessary, call up and use the courses of the roasting curves.
+Or he uses computer-controlled systems that automatically record, save and, if necessary, call up and use the roasting curves’ courses.
 Constant coffee quality can be guaranteed by recording and re-using saved, tried and tested roasting profiles.